-Tikjda pass is a high mountain pass at an elevation of 1,600 metres (5,250 feet) above the sea level, located in the Djurdjura Mountains in northern Algeria, in the province of Bouïra.
+Tikjda Pass is a mountain pass at an elevation of 1.462m (4,796ft) above the sea level, located in the province of Bouïra, in Algeria.

 Set high in the Djurdjura Mountains, the road to the summit is totally paved.
 It’s called N33.
 The road is 23.0km (14.29 miles) long running west-east from Slim to Tizi-n-Kouilal.
 The road is not easy, with narrow parts and dangerous drop offs.

 Is Tikjda Pass worth it?